aniketdharma/SQL/README.md

-Project :- Designing of a simple store database using SQL and performing simple queries such as AND/OR operations, aggregating functions
+Project :- Designing of a simple database using SQL and performing simple as well as complex queries on it.
-           as well as filtering it by using WHERE and also ordering the results.